 - whether and how the 5GC identifies individual non-3GPP devices connecting behind a UE or 5G-RG. (e.g. in order to charge the individual non-3GPP devices),

 - whether and how to provide policy control for the traffic of individual non-3GPP devices connecting behind a UE or 5G-RG.
-Including whether and how to trigger policy control for the traffic of individual non-3GPP devices via PCF and NEF APIs, including whether and how to support concurrent services with differing QoS requirements launched by the different non-3GPP devices.
+Including whether and how to trigger policy control for the traffic of individual non-3GPP devices via PCF and NEF APIs, including whether and how to support concurrent services with differing QoS requirements launched by the different non-3GPP devices, and

-Editor's note: It is FFS whether to include "whether and how the operator restricts the number of simultaneously active non-3GPP devices per SUPI (i.e. per subscription) " in this key issue.
+- whether and how the operator can optionally restrict the number of user identities that are simultaneously used to access the 5GS per UE or 5G-RG (i.e. per SUPI / per subscription).

 NOTE 1: Changes to the layer 1 or layer 2 protocols of non-3GPP devices are not in scope of this study.
 5G authentication for non-3GPP devices behind 5G-RG is not assumed in this study.